Flyingoffthere/MarkovChains/README.md

 Markov Chain simulator.

-The work is in progress.
+The work is in progress.g